Blob (Marvel Comics): Age of Apocalypse

-In the "Final Execution Saga" story line in Uncanny X-Force, Fredrick is part of a new Brotherhood of Evil Mutants led by Daken with the aim of taking down X-Force and turning Evan Sabahnur into a new Apocalypse.
-During the saga the X-Force team is captured and tortured after Nightcrawler from the Age of Apocalypse universe betrays the team, to get his revenge on Fredrick due to him eating his wife Linda.
-Kurt seemingly succeeds in his goal of revenge by teleporting a live shark into Fredrick's stomach during a fight with him, causing him to be devoured from within.
+In the "Final Execution Saga" story line in Uncanny X-Force, Blob appears as a member of the Brotherhood of Mutants led by Daken with the aim of taking down X-Force and turning Evan Sabahnur into a new Apocalypse.
+Nightcrawler kills Blob by teleporting a live shark into his stomach, causing him to be devoured from within.

 Age of X-Man

 In the alternate universe created by Nate Grey in Age of X-Man, Blob is the leader of the X-Tremists.
 This version of Fred Dukes is a dramatic departure from previous representations; he is "soft-hearted, bookish, kind and gentle".
 Blob has romantic feelings for his teammate Betsy Braddock.
 According to X-Tremists writer Leah Williams, "My hope in removing the villainy aspects of his character for X-tremists was to make people confront how they feel about fatness in general by utilizing an intriguing aspect of AoX: there is no bodily prejudice."